ora-io/docs/resources/glossary.md

 ### Fisherman Mechanism

-A staking mechanism involves "fisherman" to check integrity of nodes and raise dispute, and "arbitrator" to decide dispute outcome.
+A staking mechanism that involves a "fisherman" to check integrity of nodes and raise disputes, and an "arbitrator" to decide outcome of disputes.

 ### GraphQL